Grants for Single Moms in New Hampshire

 Financial Assistance for Needy Families Program

-The Financial Assistance for Needy Families (FANF) program is available through the federal TANF block grant.
-They help single moms by giving them temporary cash loans to support their basic needs.
+As someone who has personally benefited from the Financial Assistance for Needy Families (FANF) program, I can attest to its importance for single mothers in New Hampshire.
+This program offers temporary cash loans to help cover essential expenses.
+Let me share my insights and experiences with you.
 Applicants must meet income and job criteria to be qualified for payments.
 Still, you can call the Cash Assistance Office at 603-271-9700 to see if you qualify.

 Food Stamp Program